Single Piston Jig

 Features:

-• Stainless Steel Construction: All parts in contact with pulp and water are made from durable, corrosion-resistant AISI 304 stainless steel, polished for longevity and hygienic use.
+• Stainless Steel Construction: All wetted parts are manufactured from polished AISI 304 stainless steel for corrosion resistance and long service life.

-• Nominal Capacity: Approximately 5 kg/hour, though capacity may vary depending on material type and granularity.
+• Nominal Capacity: Approximately 5 kg/hour, depending on feed type and granulometry.

-• Mobile Frame: Mounted on a steel frame with six shelves and a top working surface.
-The unit features four lockable swivel wheels for easy mobility in the lab, offering operational flexibility.
+• Mobile Frame: Steel frame with six storage shelves and a top working surface, supported by four lockable swivel casters for easy repositioning in the lab.

 TECHNICAL DATA